alan-turing-institute/data-safe-haven-team/WaysofWork.md

   - Add planned dates when known
   - Add actual dates when closing
   - Story Effort: leave blank, does not apply to base issues
-  - Team Accountable: who is the momentum generator for this task?
+  - Team Accountable: leave blank, this is already in the Story (But do add an assignee)
-  - Project/Funding: which project within DSH does this task belong to?
+  - Project/Funding: leave blank, already in Story

 ##### **I do not know what Story this issue belongs to**, Should I create this issue?**
 All work and the related issue should clearly contribute to agreed upon goals, and their corresponding stories.
-If you are unable to assign an issue to a story consider whether to create it in the first place, if you think it is work that the project needs add it for discussion during the next weekly meeting or open a thread in the corresponding channel.
+If you are unable to assign an issue to a story consider whether to create it in the first place, if you think it is work that the project needs add it for discussion during the next weekly meeting, you can add it in the blockers section, or open a thread in the corresponding channel if you need to address it earlier.

 When the team agrees that it is indeed necessary create the issue, include the label 'For Prioritisation' (if created in this repository), add it to the project and do not set a status, never include it in Backlog, Planned or any other status at this stage.

-During the next monthly meeting the whole team will discuss its prioritisation, or review the project roadmap if it turns out it is not reflected the actual work being carried out or necessary for the project's success.
+If the issue is still Story-less by the next monthly meeting the whole team will discuss its prioritisation, or review the project roadmap if it turns out it is not reflecting the actual work being carried out or necessary for the project's success.

 ```
 This situation may arise in the beginning, while we fully complete the roadmap and configure the repository, after that it should be rare.